Girininho/ClickMorph_Retailfix/README.md

 ## Known Issues / ToDo

-* **Mounts Tab Unlock Button**: May not appear in some setups; API conflicts or other addons (e.g., Mount Journal Enhancer) can interfere
+* **Unlock Button**: May not appear in some setups; API conflicts or other addons (e.g., Mount Journal Enhancer) can interfere will try to fix first
 * **Wardrobe / Appearances Morphing**: Some sets may not morph correctly; needs additional testing and possibly updated hooks
 * **Inspect Window / Item Links**: Functionality partially tested; may require fixes for Retail WoW 11.x
 * **iMorph Integration**: Ensure iMorph is loaded first; otherwise Alt+Shift+Click morphing will fail
-* **Load Order Sensitivity**: Addons depending on TMW or Action may trigger conflicts; careful load order management may be necessary
+* **Load Order Sensitivity**: Addons depending on TMW or Action may trigger conflicts; careful load order management may be necessary  as to load ClickMorph Lastly
-* **Future Enhancements**: Remorph on login/reload could be optimized; GUI buttons could be redesigned for clarity
+* **Future Enhancements**: Remorph on login/reload could be optimized; GUI buttons could be redesigned for clarity and Re-Made for a config menu (Maybe)

 ---